University of North Georgia History

 In 2005, Gainesville College expanded its mission and changed its name to Gainesville State College.
 As a “state college,” GSC began offering a limited selection of baccalaureate programs to complement its wide array of two-year degrees and certificate programs.

 In 2012, GSC and NGCSU, with support from the City of Cumming, collaborated to open a campus to serve the fast-growing region along the Highway 400 corridor and the increasing demand for higher education opportunities.
-Today, as a consolidated university with more than 20,000 students, the University of North Georgia comprises five campuses in the state’s fastest-growing region.
+Today, as a consolidated university with more than 15,000 students, the University of North Georgia comprises four campuses in the state’s fastest-growing region.

-North Georgia’s first class of students requested that military training be a part of the curriculum.
-Today, approximately 750 of the 20,000 University of North Georgia students chooses to participate in this nationally prominent ROTC program, which is administered by the U.S. Army on the Dahlonega campus.
+The University of North Georgia’s first class of students requested that military training be a part of the curriculum.
+Today, more than 750 of the nearly 16,000 University of North Georgia students choose to participate in this nationally prominent ROTC program, which is administered by the U.S. Army on the Dahlonega campus.
 The University of North Georgia is the Military College of Georgia and is the only all Army Senior Military College of six military colleges in the nation.